 There are many ways to see the wonders of Africa.
 Here is why you need to experience a sensational Serengeti hot air balloon trip at sunrise, seeing the landscape and animals of Tanzania as you float serenely through the sky.

-Having already explored the Kenyan part of the Serengeti – the Maasai Mara – we entered Tanzania’s part, including the Ngorogoro Crater and Serengeti National Park.
+Having already explored Nairobi and the Kenyan part of the Serengeti – the Maasai Mara – we entered Tanzania’s part, including the Ngorogoro Crater and Serengeti National Park.